Student Spotlight: Carlos "Sam" Ortega-Guerrero

-Attending College of DuPage has helped Carlos "Sam" Ortega-Guerrero decide what he wants to be: a community college president.
+Attending College of DuPage has helped Carlos "Sam" Ortega-Guerrero decide what he wants to be: a college president.

 "I cannot think of a position more rewarding, because I can help make post-secondary education more affordable while ensuring the high quality of the courses," he said.
-"My family would not have been able to afford a post-secondary education for me if it had not been for COD.
+"My family would not have been able to afford a post-secondary education for me if it had not been for College of DuPage.
 I also think about my future when making decisions, and the prospect of being drowned in debt did not appeal to me because I knew that it would make it more difficult to start my own life."

 "All of these opportunities have helped to shape my goals in determining who I want to be when I graduate from college, and I have learned to always be aware of the people that you are representing," he said.